jamesm-vt/cs109a_adni/docs/markdown_notebooks/rawdata_grouping_EDA.md

 2. Build the most complete entry for each patient (taking the first non-missing entry for each patient and feature)
 3. Take per patient average for numeric data or per patient mode for categorical data

 For data sets with only a single entry per patient, we only have one option: take the first and only record for each patient.
-We can also see that even in data sets where multiple entries per patient are possible, only a subset of the patients have multiple entries.
+Two of our data sets (ApoE and MHach) fall into this category, but most of our data sets could potentially stand to benefit from a broader approach.
+We can also see that even in data sets where multiple entries per patient occur, only a small subset of the patients actually have multiple entries.
 For those reasons, I prefer approaches that take a single measurement per patient per feature, to make the measurements more comparable across patients.
 This leaves the first two strategies above.

 To assess whether the strategy of building a most complete entry is viable, we should see if patients with missing values in the first entry have the values filled in other entries.
 One way to compare this two approaches is to define functions to build entries both ways and profile missingness in the resulting data set.